MichaelCurrin/auto-commit-msg/docs/publish.md

 ### Package

 The package and publish steps could be added to `package.json` and also then to a workflow for a release.
 For now, manually using and also uploading to a release will work.
+The trick is to do the build _after_ using tagging (e.g. `npm version minor`), to ensure the name of the filename and the contents matches.

 ```sh